Frequently Asked Questions

 Where is The Empowerment Center?

 The Empowerment Center is a 36-bed facility dedicated to serving women in Washoe County, Nevada.
 It is a state-licensed facility close to city bus lines, shopping, and employment centers.

 Are there residency requirements?

 - Commitment to a 120-day program

-- Willingness to actively a 12-step recovery program
+- Willingness to actively participate in a 12-step recovery program

 What does the program provide?